 All of these will have information helpful in defining your target market and providing insights into trends.

 Doing Your Own Market Research

-These are all secondary sources of information (others have conducted the research and compiled the information), You may also want to conduct your own market research (use primary data).
+The above resources are secondary sources of information, in which others have collected and compiled the data.
+To get specific information about your business, consider conducting your own market research.
 For instance, you might want to design a questionnaire and survey your target market to learn more about their habits and preferences relating to your product or service.
-Do-It-Yourself Market Research gives a more comprehensive explanation of the basics of market research as well as providing tips for sampling and accessing your target market.

 Market research is time-consuming but is an important step in affording your business plan validity.
-If you don't have the time or the research skills to thoroughly define your target market yourself, hiring a person or firm to do the market research for you can be a wise investment.
+If you don't have the time or the research skills to thoroughly define your target market yourself, hiring a person or firm to do the research for you can be a wise investment.